Last Updated on Nov 18, 2024 by Anjali Chourasiya

 Advantages of Investing in Children’s Funds

-Goal-Based Asset Allocation: Children’s plan allows parents to allot different funds based on goals like schooling, higher education, healthcare needs, marriage, etc. This makes the investment portfolio well-segregated.
+Goal-Based Asset Allocation: Children’s plans allow parents to allot different funds based on goals like schooling, higher education, healthcare needs, marriage, etc. This makes the investment portfolio well-segregated.
 Additionally, these funds allow parents to choose a suitable asset allocation based on their risk appetite and budget.
+Exploring options like the top 10 child mutual fund in India can provide clarity.

-Tax Benefits: Under Section 80C of the Income Tax Act, 1961, investments made in children’s plans up to Rs.
-1,50,000 per year are eligible for tax exemption.
-Additionally, Section 10 (32) of the Income Tax Act 1961 allows for an annual exemption of Rs.
-1,500 per child if the interest income exceeds Rs.
-6,500 annually.
+Tax Benefits: Under Section 80C of the Income Tax Act, 1961, investments made in children’s plans up to ₹1,50,000 per year are eligible for tax exemption.
+Additionally, Section 10 (32) of the Income Tax Act 1961 allows for an annual exemption of ₹1,500 per child if the interest income exceeds ₹6,500 annually.
 Parents of children with disabilities can also qualify for extra tax benefits if they apply for children’s funds.
 Finally, the indexation benefit can result in lower taxes payable during redemption.

-Lock-In Period: Most mutual funds for children have a lock-in period of 5-yrs with a possibility of increasing it till the child attains maturity, i.e. 18 yrs.
+Lock-In Period: Most mutual funds for children have a lock-in period of 5 years, with a possibility of increasing it till the child attains maturity, i.e., 18 years.
 A long-term lock-in period allows funds to accumulate and helps in meeting the goal.
+Plans like the best child plan mutual fund 2024 can be particularly beneficial for achieving long-term goals.

-Professional Management of the Fund: Professional fund managers are responsible for managing children’s mutual funds, which means that investors with limited market knowledge can still invest in the top children’s mutual funds.
+Professional Management of the Fund: Professional fund managers are responsible for managing children’s mutual funds, which means that investors with limited market knowledge can still invest in the best child plan mutual fund.
 As a result, investors can expect better returns.

 Limitations of Investing in Children’s Funds

-1. Exit load: Mutual funds for children have a minimum lock-in period of 5 yrs.
+Exit Load: Mutual funds for children have a minimum lock-in period of 5 years.
 However, premature withdrawals are allowed as well, which comes with a high penalty.
-It is the exit load which can go up to 4%.
-Therefore, it is always wise to check the exit load details of the fund you are interested in.
+It is the exit load, which can go up to 4%.
+Therefore, it is always wise to check the exit load details of the fund you are interested in, such as the best SIP for children.

-2. Volatility: Mutual funds are considered one of the highly volatile options.
+Volatility: Mutual funds are considered one of the highly volatile options.
 Well, it also depends on the asset allocation.
 For instance, equity mutual funds are more volatile than debt mutual funds.
 Hence, considering the volatility factor of the fund before investing in it sounds like a wise choice.
+Plans like one-time investment plan for newborn baby might offer lower volatility options.

 Factors to Consider Before Investing in Children’s Mutual Funds